jamesrwilliams/flagpole/README.md

 ### Previewing a flag

 Any flag can be previewed.
-This can be done via the Feature Flags admin screen and pressing the "Enabled Preview" button.
+This can be done via the Flagpole admin screen and pressing the "Enabled Preview" button.
 This will enable a flag for the current logged in user, which is great for previewing a feature while limiting it's exposure to users.
 This can then be turned off again by pressing the "disable preview" button.
 Users can preview any number of flags at any one time.

 ### Publishing a flag